Can tech startups still fundraise successfully in 2022?

 After all, experienced founders should know that every crisis brings an opportunity.

-“Some of the strongest businesses are forged in the toughest times, and often, those that survive when the market turns are rewarded with increased market share and leaner, more efficient operations,” Justin Kahl and David George, Partners at Andreessen Horowitz, told startup founders in a memo this month.
+“Some of the strongest businesses are forged in the toughest times, and often, those that survive when the market turns are rewarded with increased market share and leaner, more efficient operations,” Justin Kahl and David George, partners at Andreessen Horowitz, told startup founders in a memo this month.